jmshea/stock_treemap/README.md

 # stock_treemap
-Want to make a cool stock diagram, like those on finviz: https://finviz.com/map.ashx ?
+Want to make a cool stock diagram, like those on finviz: https://finviz.com/map.ashx , but for your own portfolio?

 This library generates tree maps for stock portfolios using Python, Yahoo Finance, and Plotly.
-This code is meant to be run within a Jupyter environment.
+This code is designed to be run within a Jupyter environment or can be used to create an html file of the resulting plot.
 More details of requirements are further below.

 You will need to create a CSV file that has 2 columns: ticker and stocks.
 The ticker column should contain the stock ticker symbols for each stock you own.
 The shares